vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/spring-boot-app-build.md

     line that says it is listening on port 8080.
     Navigate to [localhost:8080](http://localhost:8080) and see that the application responds.
-    You will see a whitelabel error page with a status code of 404.
+    You will see a white label error page with a status code of 404.
     The application is running but it does not have any controllers.
-    Stop the application with _CTRL + C_.
+    Stop the application with `Ctrl+C`.

 ## Create a controller